It has been a rough week.

 I would have to say the Tennis Elbow Pain Solution would not help you with your medial epicondylitis or golfer’s elbow.

-In the next few months, I will work on putting together an exercise program for golfer’s elbow.
+In the next few months, I will work on putting together an exercise program for the golfer’s elbow.

 As you know, this month’s Injury of the Month is shin splints.
 The program will be coming out next week.
-Then the next injury that I will focus in on will be frozen shoulder.
+Then the next injury that I will focus on will be frozen shoulder.

 To Push or to Pull for Patellofemoral Pain Syndrome